MarkD833/RetroDuino-8085/code/README.md

 ## A Simple Hello
 I've figured out how to use the [z88dk](https://z88dk.org/site/) suite to create some code for the RetroDuino-8085.
 I'm completely new to the z88dk tools so look away now if you've already got experience of using z88dk as what follows might not be pretty!
 Expect dragons!

 The traditional ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) code was created by following the [Classic Homebrew](https://github.com/z88dk/z88dk/wiki/Classic--Homebrew) hardware quick start guide and includes console input.
 As the RetroDuino-8085 can run code from address 0x0000, I've also got a basic crt0 file as well.
-It's all in the simple_heelo folder along with the batch file I used to build the code.
+It's all in the simple_hello folder along with the batch file I used to build the code.

+Use the MON85 L command to load the Intel-HEX file and then give MON85 the command "g FF80" to switch out the ROM and run the code.